dimojenko/RADtools/README.md

 takes in image files which contain graphs and various test data and extracts the data relevant to that particular test's analysis.
 The results will then be printed to a shell.
 The data extraction is performed through an open source optical character recognition Python module.
-This script can also be used as a GUI if run with no arguments.
+This script can also be used as a GUI if run with no arguments, and there is also a standalone executable version.